elton-okawa/go-playground/README.md

 # Go Playground

-Stores independent scripts created for studying purposes
+Stores independent scripts created for studying purposes of specific features of Golang

 ## Running
 Example of running a script: